-In our new report, ‘A green recovery and a just transition’ we call for a massive economic stimulus and set out a plan to achieve a ‘just transition’ to a net-zero economy for workers and communities in Wales.
+In our report, ‘A green recovery and a just transition’ we called for a massive economic stimulus and set out a plan to achieve a ‘just transition’ to a net zero economy for workers and communities in Wales.

 A ‘just transition’ to a greener economy is one where workers have a central voice in planning the transition, so it is done ‘with’ them not ‘to’ them.
 It’s one where no workers or communities are left behind.
-And where new jobs that are created are just as good any that are lost in terms of pay, skills, pensions and trade union recognition.
+And where new jobs that are created are just as good (or better than) any that are lost in terms of pay, skills, pensions, equality, health and safety and trade union recognition.

 Trade unions across the world have led the call for a just transition.